Skip to main content

 If there's only a will (or no documents at all), the estate usually goes through probate - a court-supervised process that can take 9-18 months or longer.
 The court appoints an executor or administrator to manage the estate.

-Use our checklist to get personalized guidance based on your specific situation, including state-specific requirements, timelines, and deadlines.
+The checklist below produces a personalized plan based on the situation, including state-specific requirements, timelines, and deadlines.

 Is this your situation?